Extradition hearing for Peter Nygård, fashion mogul wanted in the U.S. on sex trafficking charges, to open in Canada

 Nygård was denied bail in February, after his lawyers argued that keeping him in jail during the coronavirus pandemic constituted a “death sentence.”

-Manitoba Court of Queen’s Bench Justice Shawn Greenberg said in her decision that she was “concerned” he might “tamper with witnesses” if he was released because he had done so before and that she did not believe he would “comply with an order that he contact victims or witnesses.”
+Manitoba Court of Queen’s Bench Justice Shawn Greenberg said in her decision that she was “concerned” he might “tamper with witnesses” if he was released because he had done so before and that she did not believe he would “comply with an order that he not contact victims or witnesses either directly or through others.”

 Greenberg also found that a Nygård company executive who offered to put up what he said was his property as collateral had deleted more than 1,000 documents after a grand jury in Manhattan subpoenaed company files — and that the property had been purchased with Nygård’s money.